-Amendments to IAS/HKAS 37

-Amendments to IFRSs/HKFRSs
+Amendments to IAS/HKAS 37 Amendments to IFRSs/HKFRSs Insurance Contracts and the related Amendments2

-Accounting Guideline 5 (Revised)/Hong

-Kong Accounting Guideline 5 (Revised)

-Insurance Contracts and the related Amendments1 Covid-19-Related Rent Concessions4 Reference to the Conceptual Framework2 Interest Rate Benchmark Reform - Phase 25
+Reference to the Conceptual Framework1

-Sale or Contribution of Assets between an Investor and its Associate or Joint Venture3 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020)1 Property, Plant and Equipment - Proceeds before Intended Use2 Onerous Contracts - Cost of Fulfilling a Contract2 Annual Improvements to HKFRSs 2018-20202 Merger Accounting for Common
+Sale or Contribution of Assets between an Investor and its Associate or Joint Venture3

+Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5

+Disclosure of Accounting Polices2

+Definition of Accounting Estimates2

+Deferred Tax related to Assets and Liabilities arising from a Single Transaction2

+Property, Plant and Equipment - Proceeds before Intended Use1

+Onerous Contracts - Cost of Fulfilling a Contract1 Annual Improvements to HKFRSs 2018-20201

-- 1 Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after 1 January 2022. - 3 Effective for annual periods beginning on or after a date to be determined. - 4 Effective for annual periods beginning on or after 1 June 2020. - 5 Effective for annual periods beginning on or after 1 January 2021.
+- Effective for annual periods beginning on or after 1 January 2022. - 2 Effective for annual periods beginning on or after 1 January 2023. - 3 Effective for annual periods beginning on or after a date to be determined.

-Except for the new and amendments to IFRSs/HKFRSs mentioned below, the directors of the Company (the "Directors") anticipate that the application of all other new and amendments to IFRSs/HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+Except for the new and amendments to IFRSs/HKFRSs mentioned below, the Directors anticipate that the application of all other new and amendments to IFRSs/HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.